danilo-dcs/lakehouse-R-package/README.md

 **Returns:**

-- It returns a table-formatted string containing all the storage buckets in the system
+- It returns a table-formatted string containing all the storage buckets in the system, cat() command is recommended to visualize the formatted table

 ---